Ann de Wees Allen

 “It

-has been our particular pride that it was from De Wees island, by
+has been our particular pride that it was from De Wees island,

-On April 28, 1782, King George posted a proclamation “To the
+destroyed.”
+On April 28, 1782, King George posted a

-Soldiery of the Enemy - The De Wees family is ordered out of Charleston
+proclamation “To the Soldiery of the Enemy - The De

-because of their Rebel activities.”
+Rebel activities.”

-De Wees is now a private island with uncrowded wild beaches, dedicated
+De Wees is now a private island with uncrowded wild beaches,

-to the preservation of its unique coastal ecology.
-It is a haven
+dedicated to the preservation of its unique coastal ecology.

-for wild birds and endangered species, and has won numerous environmental
+It is a haven for wild birds and endangered species, and has

-and ecological awards.
-A history of Cornelius and De Wees Island
+won numerous environmental and ecological awards.
+A history

-may be seen at www.deweesisland.com
+of Cornelius and De Wees Island may be seen at www.deweesisland.com

 (click on Mission, see History of De Wees Island).

-Since the Revolutionary War, Dr. Allen’s family has been very
+Since the Revolutionary War, Dr. Allen’s family has

-says that Cornelius de Wees’ determination runs in her family
+Dr. Allen says that Cornelius de Wees’ determination

-and points out that she and her namesake, Ann de Wees Allen (born
+runs in her family and points out that she and her namesake,

-in 1777), share the same birthday.
+Ann de Wees Allen (born in 1777), share the same birthday.

 ALLEN FAMILY FOUNDS ALLENDALE, SOUTH CAROLINA